-- The Technology Committee consists of the Associate Chair for Computing as an ex officio member and two members appointed annually by the Chair from the tenure-track and non-tenure-track Department faculty. - 2.
+- 1. The Technology Committee consists of three members appointed annually by the Chair from the tenure-track and specialized Department faculty. - 2.
 The committee elects its chair by a majority affirmative vote. - 3.
-The committee develops and recommend to the Chair policies regarding local computer and network usage and the allocation of monetary and personnel resources in support of the Department's computer and network infrastructure.
+The committee develops and recommends to the Chair policies regarding local computer and network usage and the allocation of monetary and personnel resources in support of the Department's computer and network infrastructure.